-The 1997 statutory definition of admission replaced the statutory language defining entry in the INA.
-12 The old Fleuti definition applies to an LPR who is charged with making a new "admission" upon return to the United States based on a conviction by plea from before April 1, 1997.
+The 1997 statutory definition of admission replaced the statutory language defining entry in the INA.7 The old Fleuti definition applies to a lawful permanent resident who is charged with making a new "admission" upon return to the United States based on a conviction by plea from before April 1, 1997.
 Those who pled guilty before that date, traveled, and then sought to re-enter the United States after that date should still benefit from the Fleuti doctrine and should not be considered as applicants for admission.